copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Enchantment is ignored when wishing for dragon scales.
 - Artifacts created by naming retain the original material of the object.
 - Vampires will not move onto sinks, including if they are shapeshifted.
+- Foocubi gain a level when they drain one of yours, making future encounters less likely to go well for you.

 ### Interface changes